CuBoulder/express/tests/behat/README.md

 cd ${ROOT}/testing/profiles
 git clone git@github.com:CuBoulder/express.git

+# Install site.
+Need to use your db credentials created when installing MySQL.
+drush si express --db-url=mysql://root:@127.0.0.1/testing -y

+# Depending on your environment, you might not have a hosting module installed.
+# travis_hosting adds users needed for a test run and turns on neccessary bundles.
+# It is the most appropriate hosting module to enable after install.
+drush en travis_hosting -y

 # Start Drush webserver.
 drush runserver 127.0.0.1:8069

-# Or to run server in background.
+# Or to run the server process in background.
+# I leave it open in another tab to monitor for debugging purposes.
 drush runserver 127.0.0.1:8069 > /dev/null 2>&1 &

-# Install site.
-Need to use your db credentials created when installing MySQL.
-drush si express --db-url=mysql://root:@127.0.0.1/testing

 ```

 When Express installs, environmental variables are used to determine which "core" to install.
 If no environment other than the Express deployment servers is found, the "ng_hosting" module will be enabled by default.
 You can export a variable to enable the Pantheon or other hosting setups, but they might not install the modules and configuration you want.